 The Anti-Procrastination Sheet

-I tried the technique myself, and I was amazed by how distorted my perception was about the simple task of re-working my resume for the purpose of getting more responses to my job applications.
-The Anti-Procrastination Sheet showed me that I wasted a whole lot of time and energy avoiding a task that was a lot easier than I imagined.
+I tried the technique myself and was amazed by how distorted my perception was about the simple task of re-working my resume for the purpose of getting more responses to my job applications.
+The Anti-Procrastination Sheet showed me that I was being a complete drama queen about a simple task.
 Here’s how it works.

 Let’s take my re-writing a resume example.
 I broke the task down into four manageable steps: